johnpshelley/agd_genotypeconcordance/README.md

-# Compare sex discordance results (PLINK vs. DRAGEN)
+# Task 2: Compare sex discordance results (PLINK vs. DRAGEN)

 Steps:
   1. _JS_GetMEGAVariants.ipynb_: Pull gender as recorded in EPIC for each participant with both genotyping and sequencing.